-Extraction From MySQL
+Extraction from MySQL

-MySQL is the primary source and target for the Tungsten Replicator.
+MySQL is one of the primary sources and targets for the Tungsten Replicator.
 MySQL supports the generation of a binary log.
 This is a sequential list of the individual transactions and corresponding transactional data written to the MySQL server in sequence.
 Because MySQL generates this information in the order of the events being written, it is possible to replay and reapply the individual transactions on a target MySQL server and reproduce the data originally applied to the source server.